Huang Tingting

-Huang Tingting (黃婷婷 (黄婷婷, Huáng Tíngtíng); born September 8, 1990, in Nanjing, Jiangsu, China) is a Chinese singer and actress.
-She is best known for being a former member of Chinese idol group SNH48, of which she served as vice-captain of Team NII from February 13, 2015, to December 22, 2017.
+Huang Tingting (黃婷婷 (黄婷婷, Huáng Tíngtíng)) is a Chinese singer and actress.
+She is known for being a former member of Chinese idol group SNH48, of which she served as vice-captain of Team NII from February 13, 2015, to December 22, 2017.

 Career

 2013

 On August 18, Huang was among the 34 shortlisted candidates for second-generation members of SNH48, and made her debut at Team NII's 1st Stage, "Theater no Megami" on 2 November.
 On 11 November, it was announced that Huang will be one of 24 members in Team NII during the team inauguration ceremony.
 On 16 November, she participated in SNH48's first major concert, "SNH48 Guangzhou Concert", held in the Guangzhou International Sports Arena.

-On December 6, Huang accepted the “Most Potential Combination” award on behalf of SNH48 group at the 6th Top Chinese Music Chart Breakthrough New Artist Awards.
-Huang and other SNH48 members performed the debut single "Heavy Rotation " and the title track of the album "Fortune Cookie of Love " to open the awards ceremony.
-On December 31, Huang participated in Dragon TV's “New Year’s Eve concert” themed "Dream of Oriental Life".
-The dancing movements were representative of the group making a “fireball”, to signify passing love to everyone.
+On December 6, Huang accepted the "Most Potential Combination" award on behalf of SNH48 group at the 6th Top Chinese Music Chart Breakthrough New Artist Awards.
+Huang and other SNH48 members performed the debut single "Heavy Rotation " and the title track of the album "Fortune Cookie of Love" to open the awards ceremony.
+On December 31, Huang participated in Dragon TV's "New Year's Eve concert" themed "Dream of Oriental Life".
+The dancing movements were representative of the group making a "fireball", to signify passing love to everyone.

 2014

-On January 18, Huang participated in the first anniversary concert, a “Red and White PK Concert” for SNH48 in Shanghai.
+On January 18, Huang participated in the first anniversary concert, a "Red and White PK Concert" for SNH48 in Shanghai.
 Huang was in Team NII, and the major PK competition was between Team SII and Team NII.
 The winner was determined by fan votes.
 On March 30, Huang represented SNH48 to accept the ERC Chinese Top Ten Best New Artist Award.
 On July 4, she participated in the original season of the variety show "SNHello Xingmeng Academy" which was planned and launched by SNH48.
 It was the first Chinese variety show exclusively for idol groups.
 On July 26, she participated the first General Election of SNH48, but not placing in the top 16.